Nexis-Network/homepage/content/docs/guides/exograph.md

 [Exograph](https://exograph.dev) is a new approach to building GraphQL backends.
 With it, you can effortlessly create flexible, secure, high-performing GraphQL backends in minutes.
 Powered by a Rust-based runtime, Exograph ensures fast startup times, efficient execution, and minimal memory consumption.
 Exograph comes equipped with a comprehensive set of tools designed to support every stage of the development lifecycle: from initial development to deployment to ongoing maintenance.

-Exograph supports Postgres for data persistence, which makes it a great fit to use with Exzo Network.
+Exograph supports Postgres for data persistence, which makes it a great fit to use with Nexis Network.

 ## Prerequisites

 - Exograph CLI.
 See [Install Exograph](https://exograph.dev/docs/getting-started).
-- A Exzo Network project.
-See [Create a Exzo Network project](/docs/manage/projects#create-a-project).
+- A Nexis Network project.
+See [Create a Nexis Network project](/docs/manage/projects#create-a-project).

 ## Create a backend with Exograph